Here’s how UK online lenders can improve their experiences and grow their customer base.

 Online lenders can solve all of the above issues by partnering with a localized payment network.
 In doing so, they’re able to eliminate turn around times, unlock new customer segments, and add new dimensions of convenience to their offering.

 Rapyd Networks can help online lenders who are looking to capitalize on the rising demand for personal loans.
 We offer a common platform to enable cash and localized electronic payments for distribution and repayment of funds, while enforcing strong measures for KYC, AML, and CFT, thus reducing the burden on our partners.
-Lenders can integrate Rapyd through a simple API or mobile SDK, which allow lenders to customize the user interface in their own colors and overall look and feel so that they can maintain a consistent branding experience.
+Lenders can integrate Rapyd through a simple API or mobile SDK, which allows lenders to customize the user interface in their own colors and overall look and feel so that they can maintain a consistent branding experience.

 When securing payday loans through any of Rapyd’s online lending partners, approved customers can instantly withdraw funds at any of the 17,000 access points widely dispersed in big cities and small towns throughout the UK.
 Unlike bank transfers, Rapyd-facilitated loans are a card-free solution that customers access using their mobile phones.